Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Syntax and Semantics

-The predictable structure of programs in ANF significantly simplifies the suspension analysis and selective CPS transformation.
-Furthermore, from now on we require that all variable bindings in programs are unique, and together with ANF, the result is that every expression in a program $\term \in \termanfty$ is \emph{uniquely labeled} by a variable name from a \ttt{let} expression.
-This property is critical for the suspension analysis in Section~\ref{sec:sus}.
+Restricting programs to ANF significantly simplifies the suspension analysis and selective CPS transformation.
+From now on we require that all variable bindings in programs are unique, and together with ANF, the result is that every expression in a program $\term \in \termanfty$ is \emph{uniquely labeled} by a variable name from a \ttt{let} expression.
+This property is essential for the treatment in Section~\ref{sec:sus}.